 Conscious experience.
 A conscious experience is a mental experience of a quale.
 (Chapter 3)

 Consciously aware of, consciously experience, and consciously experienceable.
 When the mind is aware of and experiences a mental phenomenon with the three important characteristics below, the mind is said to be consciously aware of and consciously experience the mental phenomenon, and the mental phenomenon is concisely said to be consciously experienceable.

 #1.
-The mind has the awareness of the phenomena’s existence, that is, their existence is registered into the information and the processing systems of the mind.
+The mind has the awareness of the phenomenon’s existence, that is, its existence is registered into the information and the processing systems of the mind.

 #2.
-The mind has the awareness and experiences of what the phenomena are like – what the vision of the house is like, what the sound of the song is like, what the odor of the rose is like, what the thinking of something is like, what the feeling of happiness is like, etc.
+The mind has the awareness and experiences of what the phenomenon is like – what the vision of the house is like, what the sound of the song is like, what the odor of the rose is like, what the thinking of something is like, what the feeling of happiness is like, etc.

 #3.
-The mind can share the information of the phenomena to its various parts that include the cognition part, the symbolizing part, and the storage part.
-Thus, it can intentionally think about, analyze, compare, etc. the phenomena; it can directly represent them with symbols – written signs, sounds, gestures, etc.; and it can intentionally memorize and recall them, at least with some details and for some time.
+The mind can share the information of the phenomenon to its various parts that include the cognition part, the symbolizing part, and the storage part.
+Thus, it can think about, analyze, compare, and do other mental activities with the phenomenon intentionally; it can directly represent the phenomenon with symbols – written signs, sounds, gestures, etc.; and it can intentionally memorize and recall the phenomenon, at least with some details and for some time.

 Consciousness.
 Consciousness is the composite of all conscious awareness and conscious experiences.
 (Chapter 6)

 Consciousness mental process.
 Consciousness mental process is the mental process that functions to be consciously aware of and consciously experience mental process functions.
 (Chapter 6)

 External world.
 The external world is the world that includes everything except the mind and the place where it resides (the neural processes of the brain).
 (Chapter 1)